 Individualized instruction will be embedded throughout the day during child initiated, planned, and routine activities.

-Based on each child’s current assessment information, educational staff will document how they will promote specific opportunities for children to practice goals and objectives in the Individual Child Planning area or through the use of child initials in other areas on the Curriculum Plan form.
+Based on each child’s current assessment information, educational staff will document how they will promote specific opportunities for children to practice goals and objectives on the Teaching Strategies Curriculum plan in an Individual child plan or by selecting specific children withinan activity on the weekly plan..

-Educational staff will document individualized instruction based on assessment a minimum of once per week for each child.
+Educational staff will document individualized instruction based on assessment a minimum of once per week for each child in four or five day a week classroom models and once every two weeks in the EHS combo model.

 Staff will further individualize and modify instruction to meet the needs of children with identified special needs.